gammapy/gammapy-meetings/dev-meetings/2025/2025-07-25/README.md

 AS: "Mask" as advanced options?

 KF: Maybe really splitting it, do it as suggested in bottom of first entry of Issue #5796.
 QR: EBL, Pulsars, DM, Energy-dep morph. into astrophysics section.
-Nested sampling should not go in, not astroph. use case (QR), as it is fitting ???
-(BK).
+Nested sampling should not go in, not astroph. use case (QR), as it is fitting and already exposed in the user guide under fitting (BK).
 AS: Second section "Detailed explanations" (How to use estimators, catalogs,...)
 BK: agrees.